dialog-semiconductor/BLE_SDK6_examples/interfaces/SPI_or_I2C_DMA_accelerometer/Readme.md

 - Keil5.
 - __SEGGER’s J-Link__ tools should be downloaded and installed.

-The UART connection uses a baudrate of 115200.
+The UART connection uses a baudrate of 1000000(1M).
 8 bits data, 1 stop bit and no parity.

 ## How to run the example
 ### Setup
 Before launching the Keil project, make sure to link the SDK and project environment using the Python linker script `dlg_make_keil_vx.xxx`.
 More information [here](http://lpccs-docs.dialog-semiconductor.com/Software_Example_Setup/index.html).
 1. Start Keil using the `lis2dh.uvprojx` Keil project file.

+2. Choose wether to use I2C or SPI via the dropdown menu.
+(Connections are the same for both)

-2. Compile (F7) and launch (ctrl + F5) the example.
+3. Compile (F7) and launch (ctrl + F5) the example.

 ## Expected Results